24th Theater Public Affairs Support Element

-The 24th Theater Public Affairs Support Element, formerly known as the 24th Press Camp Headquarters (PCH), is an active-duty unit assigned to the United States Army Forces Command; and headquartered at Fort Bliss, Texas.
+The 24th Theater Public Affairs Support Element, formerly known as the 24th Press Camp Headquarters (PCH), is an active-duty unit assigned to the United States Army Forces Command; And headquartered at Fort Bliss, Texas.
 The unit consists of approximately 30 public affairs and support personnel.
 The command team consists of a lieutenant colonel and a command sergeant major.

-One of the primary missions is to operate a media operation center (MOC) in support of media personnel working in the theater of operations.
+One of the primary missions is to operate a media operations center (MOC) in support of media personnel working in the theater of operations.
 A TPASE provides mission command, staff planning, and supervision of press operations.
 The TPASE is a highly adaptable unit and can supervise and coordinate operations performed by other public affairs units in support of Army, joint, interagency, intergovernmental, coalition, and multinational partners.

 The unit has four teams: command section, media operations section, multimedia section and operations section.
 The unit is capable of performing a multitude of tasks to include accrediting and escorting up to 100 media personnel a day, producing daily press conferences, acquiring video and photographic imagery and writing news stories, managing social media, and providing commanders with real-time broadcast capabilities.